-People are good at grasping the functional purpose of things.
-One need not be a great scholar to recognize that a Torah ark is meant to hold and protect Torah scrolls.
-And even a cursory observation indicates that a synagogue is a place where people assemble together.
+We are good at seeing the functional purpose of things.
+You do not need not be a genius to realize that a Torah ark is meant to store Torah scrolls.
+Even a cursory observation indicates that a synagogue is a place where people assemble together.

-Yet these functional definitions are so superficial, they miss the true essence of these objects.
-To perceive a Torah ark as simply a cabinet, and a synagogue as a type of community center, is to lose sight of those very characteristics that make them special and a source of spiritual life.
+Yet these functional definitions are so superficial that they fail to recognize the true essence of these objects.
+To perceive a Torah ark as simply a cabinet, and a synagogue as a community center, is to lose sight of the unique qualities that make them a source of spiritual influence in our lives.

-In fact, this is a critical error.
-Not to recognize the holiness of the Torah ark and the synagogue is a fundamental mistake in how we look at life and our relationship with God.
+This is a grave mistake.
+Failing to see the sanctity of a Torah ark and the holiness of a synagogue is a fundamental error in how we look at life and our relationship with God.

-When contemplating God’s infinite grandeur and transcendent eminence, our initial tendency is to view all human concerns as petty and inconsequential.
-All of our actions appear trite, disconnected from the infinite and the eternal.
+When we reflect on God’s infinite grandeur and transcendental nature, our initial response is to view all human concerns as petty and inconsequential.
+All of our actions appear to be of no lasting significance, disconnected from that which is infinite and eternal.

-Therefore, the most important study is precisely in this area: to properly understand how life’s external aspects, as expressions of our service of God, are connected to the highest levels of inner Divine knowledge.
-By binding the entire gamut of human activity with the loftiest contemplations, we can elevate and sanctify all aspects of life.
+Therefore, the most important study is precisely in this area: to understand how life’s external aspects, when they are expressions of serving God, connect to the highest levels of inner Divine knowledge.
+By binding the entire gamut of human activity to the loftiest contemplations, we can elevate and sanctify all aspects of life.

-Life is not just the ’still, small voice,’ moments of calm introspection, inspired words of prayer and supplication.
+Life is not just the “still, small voice” — moments of calm introspection, uplifting revelations, inspiring words of prayer and supplication.
 Life is full of conflicts and challenges.
 It is noisy and rushed, flowing with joy and grief, anger and satisfaction.
-Yet deep contemplation will help us recognize that God’s glory can find us everywhere, even in our lowly material state.
+Deep contemplation, however, will help us recognize that God’s holiness can find us everywhere, even in our lowly physical state.

-This awareness cannot come from intellectual inquiry alone, but requires deep and constant study.
-For this reason the words of Torah are compared to water: just as water flows from high places to lower regions, so too, the Torah does not remain only in the rarified spheres of intellectual inquiry, but ‘flows down’ to influence and elevate life’s emotional and practical aspects.
+This awareness cannot come from intellectual inquiry alone; it requires profound and constant study.
+For this reason, the Torah is compared to water: just as water flows from mountains to lower regions, so, too, the Torah is not confined to the rarified spheres of metaphysical inquiry, but “flows down” to elevate the emotional and practical aspects of life.

-This value of the community is especially expressed through the synagogue, a place of communal prayer and study.
-It is this elevated communal holiness that transforms the synagogue into a House of God and a mikdash me'at, a miniature Temple.
+This quality of the community is especially revealed in the synagogue, a place of communal prayer and study.
+It is our communal holiness that transforms the synagogue into a House of God and a mikdash me'at, a miniature Temple.

-To the extent that the ignorant will be enlightened by Torah study, they will come to recognize that also the Torah ark is holy, and that life’s external aspects may be a source of holiness.
-They will also recognize the special collective holiness of Israel, and realize that the synagogue is not a ‘house of the people,’ but rather a house of God’s Presence.
+As the ignorant grow in wisdom and Torah knowledge, they will come to recognize the holiness of the Torah ark.
+They will see that life’s external aspects, our actions and deeds, can be a source of holiness.
+And they will recognize the special collective holiness of Israel, realizing that the synagogue is not a “house of the people,” but rather a house of God’s Presence.